letoram/cat9/README.md

     find /tmp
     repeat #0 flush

+These pounds can also use relative addresses, #-2 would point to the second latest job to be created.
+There are also special jobs, like #csel pointing to the currently cursor-selected job, and #last pointing to the latest created job.

 Most builtin commands use job references in one way or another.
 The context of these jobs, e.g. environment variables and path is tracked separately.
 By starting a command with a job reference, the current context is temporarily